 A Holistic Approach to Career Development

-Studies are constantly proving the mind-body connection and how our thoughts can trigger biochemical reactions within our body, sometimes causing dis-ease.
+Studies are constantly proving the mind-body connection and how our thoughts can trigger biochemical reactions within our body, sometimes causing disease.
 Recognizing how one can affect the other in both positive and negative ways, we as career practitioners can help our clients to live and work more holistically.
 A study conducted by the Harvard Business Review and the Energy Project surveyed over 12,000 employees and found that employees tend to be remarkably more satisfied and productive when four of their core needs are met.
-These core needs include: physical, emotional, mental, and spiritual, and the more that are met, the higher the engagement, loyalty, job satisfaction, and optimism.
+These core needs include: physical, emotional, mental, and spiritual, and the more that are met, the higher the engagement, loyalty, job satisfaction, and optimism of employees.

 Here are some holistic approaches we, as career practitioners, can use to help our clients:

 - Encourage our clients to find meaningful work.
 Finding work that we are passionate about or that gives us meaning is good for our soul.
 It gives us a sense of connection or purpose.